TheHive-Project/TheHiveDocs/admin/configuration.md

 ### 8. HTTP client configuration

 HTTP client can be configured by adding `ws` key in sections that needs to connect to remote HTTP service.
-The key can contains configuration items defined in [play WS configuration](https://www.playframework.com/documentation/2.6.x/ScalaWS#Configuring-WS):
+The key can contain configuration items defined in [play WS configuration](https://www.playframework.com/documentation/2.6.x/ScalaWS#Configuring-WS):

  - `ws.followRedirects`: Configures the client to follow 301 and 302 redirects (default is true).
  - `ws.useragent`: To configure the User-Agent header field.